CHIPPED TOOTH REPAIR WITH CHIPPED TOOTH BONDING

 - Beware when biting: The resin used in dental bonding is not as strong as a tooth.
 If you bite your nails, or ice cubes, or the pens in your office, you risk chipping the material.

-But if you follow a consistent oral care routine of twice-daily tooth brushing and daily flossing with a soft floss, your bonding should last for several years before it will need to be replaced.
+But if you follow a consistent oral care routine of twice-daily tooth brushing with an electric toothbrush like the Oral-B iO Series 9 which delivers a professional cleaning feeling every day and daily flossing with a soft floss and cordless irrigator, your bonding should last for several years before it will need to be replaced.